Loopring/protocols/packages/loopring_v3/circuit/statements.md

 ## RequireLt statement

-A valid instance of an RequireLt statement assures that given an input of:
+A valid instance of a RequireLt statement assures that given an input of:

 - A: F
 - B: F